 1980 Friends and alumni raise a half million dollars to build new headquarters for YES in the South End and expand programs.
 Job training for teens begins in the Macomber Rental Shop with 1,200 sets of donated skis, boots, bicycles, and camping gear.

-2007 YES Academy is established.
-This after school program partners with Boston middle and high schools.
-Job Training, Girls Outdoor Adventure Leadership, and the Junior Volunteer Program are all part of a developmentally appropriate curriculum that teaches youth leadership.
+2007 YES Academy is established to serve Boston middle and high school students.
+Programs include Career Exploration, Girls Outdoor Adventure Leaders, and the Junior Volunteer Program as part of a developmentally appropriate curriculum that teaches youth leadership.

 2008 Mary Williams retires as Executive Director.
 Longtime youth development leader, Bryan Van Dorpe, becomes the organization’s third Executive Director.